 Shaun Setty, M.D., who performed Robert’s surgery, is one who does.
 As medical director and the Helen E. Hoag Endowed Chair of the Pediatric and Adult Congenital Cardiac Surgery Program at the Pediatric Heart Center at Miller Children’s, his expertise lies in all aspects of pediatric and adult congenital heart surgery, including neonatal and transplant surgery.

 “For the best possible outcomes and survivorship into adulthood, congenital heart defects must be diagnosed as early as possible, including during pregnancy,” says Dr. Setty.
 “A delayed or missed diagnosis can be life-threatening, but the reality is that not everyone has access to a congenital heart defect specialist team.”

 He adds, “Eight out of every 1,000 babies have a congenital heart defect.
 For the rest of their lives, they should be followed by a team that specializes in congenital heart defects.
-The care teams at Long Beach Memorial and Miller Children’s collaborate and create a continuum of care from the very first time we see each patient, regardless of age.
+The care teams at Long Beach Medical Center and Miller Children’s collaborate and create a continuum of care from the very first time we see each patient, regardless of age.
 That’s just one of the many aspects that makes us unique.”